- LAST REVIEWED: 08 January 2021

 Nature and Extent of Professional Impairment

 Scholars in a number of helping professions have investigated the nature and extent of impairment among practitioners.
 Several seminal discussions explore typical manifestations of impairment, common causes, and constructive responses.
 Deutsch 1985; Guy, et al. 1989; and Kilburg, et al. 1986 are among the earliest in-depth explorations of the various forms of impairment in the helping professions.
-Katsavdakis, et al. 2004 provides a rich and informative profile of impaired practitioners.
 Other publications focus on narrower topics related to impaired professionals.
-For example, Coombs 1997 and Bryson 2012 discuss the nature of substance abuse among practitioners, and Mahoney 1997 explores the impact of personal distress on practitioners’ lives.
-Gilroy, et al. 2002; Rosen, et al. 2009; Smith and Moss 2009; Williams, et al. 2010; and Wilson, et al. 2009 discuss impairment among psychiatrists and psychologists.
-Unfortunately, no book on the subject has been written by or about social workers.
+For example, Bryson 2012 discusses the nature of substance abuse among practitioners, and Mahoney 1997 explores the impact of personal distress on practitioners’ lives.
+Rosen, et al. 2009; Smith and Moss 2009; Williams, et al. 2010; and discuss impairment among psychiatrists and psychologists.
+Reamer 2021 explores the ways in which moral distress and moral injury among social workers may lead to impairment.

 Bryson, Ethan.
 2012.
 Addicted healers: 5 key signs your healthcare professional may be drug impaired.
 Far Hills, NJ: New Horizons Press.